 Membership of the Crouch End & District U3A is open for those who are retired, semi-retired or in part-time employment, although there is no age criterion.
 Membership is unfortunately not open to those in full-time employment.
 Membership requires an annual subscription.
 This entitles members to attend the monthly meetings and, to join any of the interest-groups and to partake in voting for executive committee members at the Annual General Meeting.

-The monthly meetings are held at the Moravian Church Hall on the second Thursday of every month.
+Unless otherwise stated the meetings will take place on the second Thursday of the month at the Union Church and Community Centre, Weston Park, N8 9TA.
 Doors open at 10.00 a.m for tea and coffee.
 Talks begin at 10.45 a.m.